binnyva/DZG-Notes/Time Blocking.md

 #### Day Themes

 Each day of the week has a different theme so that you can focus on different types of tasks every day.
-Eg. content writing on monday, social media on tuesday, etc.
+Eg. content writing on Monday, social media on Tuesday, etc.

 #### Time Boxing